 Despite its size, the Hammerhead Karoo is a quality option that shouldn't be ignored - it's ideal for the adventurer who still likes to send it on the open roads

-While Garmin has ruled the roost for the better part of a decade now it’s only recently that the likes of Wahoo - and Polar, Bryton and Lezyne to a lesser extent - have begun to put up any form of resistance in the cycling computer segment.
+While Garmin has ruled the roost for the better part of a decade now it’s only recently that the likes of Wahoo - and Polar, Bryton and Lezyne to a lesser extent - have begun to put up any form of resistance in the race to create the best cycling computers.

 In fact, we’re seeing more and more cyclists jumping ship and moving away from the perennial favourite.
 But what if we told you there was a new GPS device in town with the ability to challenge the main players?

 It all began several years ago when Hammerhead founder and CEO, Piet Morgan became aware of the challenges of navigating by bike when he cycled across the United States over 63 days.
 It was here he had an epiphany - it occurred to him that the concept of light-guided aircraft carrier landings could very well be applied to cycling.